vineethsai/tool-registry/docs/security_guide.md

 # Tool Registry Security Guide

+> **WARNING: AUTHENTICATION DISABLED FOR DEVELOPMENT**
+> Authentication has been temporarily disabled to facilitate development and testing.
+Before deploying to production, authentication MUST be re-enabled by reverting the changes in `tool_registry/api/app.py` that replaced `get_current_agent` with `get_default_admin_agent`.
+See the Authentication Status section below for details.

 This document outlines the security architecture, practices, and recommendations for deploying and using the Tool Registry system securely.

 ## Security Architecture